opatiny/S1-INFO1/project/docs/README.md

 The controllers should transmit their values to the server using a mailbox.

-The mailbox has `get` and `set` functions, the `set` functions are used by the controllers, the `get` functions are used by the server.
+The mailbox has `write` and `read` functions, the `write` functions are used by the controllers, the `read` functions are used by the server.

 The data transmitted to the mailbox (a message) has a unified format: a string of max __51 chars__ (`\0` included).
 Each message concatenates many informations.
 In case the data is shorter than the available space, __spaces__ are used to pad.
 The controllers will write the data to the mailbox, the server will extract the data and handle it.